-Nominations for individuals and/or groups to win an award are submitted by school teachers within a wide range of categories including Sports, Personal Achievement, Creativity and Advocacy, and the winners presented with a certificate and award.
+Nominations for individuals or groups to win an award are submitted by school staff within a wide range of categories, including Sports, Creativity and Personal Achievement, Advocacy, Extra-curricular Activities and Community Service.

-Councillor Paul O'Kane, Convener for Education and Equalities said: 'The Convener's Awards are always a highlight in my calendar each year, so it is disappointing the awards event was not able to go ahead this year.
-Needless to say I am absolutely delighted we are still able to recognise the excellent achievements of this group of young people who have been so committed to working hard and excelling this year.
+Counillor Andrew Anderson said: 'The Convener's Awards are certainly a highlight in the calendar and I was delighted to attend this event in person this year, following the disruption of recent years due to the pandemic.
+It was extremely humbling to hear all of the outstanding achievements from this group of young people who have been so committed to working hard and excelling this year.
 All of the winners should be incredibly proud of themselves, they are a credit to not only themselves but their families and their school.'

-Mhairi Shaw, Director of Education said: 'Well done to all of our incredible young people who have been recognised with a Convener's Award for their exceptional achievements.
-We continue to strive to offer all of our pupils a vast array of opportunities across a range of disciplines and I am delighted we have been able to recognise the hard work of this group of pupils who are now well equipped to excel in the next stages of their lives beyond school.'
+Mark Ratter, the Council's Director of Education, added: 'Well done to all of our incredible young people who have been recognised with a Convener's Award for their exceptional achievements.
+We continue to strive to offer all of our pupils a vast array of opportunities to achieve and I am delighted we have been able to recognise the hard work of this group of pupils who are now well equipped to excel in the next stages of their lives beyond school.'

 Full details of the winners are listed below:

 Community Service - Charlie Jackson (Eastwood High), Ashton Wilson (Williamwood High), Rebecca Owens (Williamwood High), Sam MacFarlane (Mearns Castle High), Aliyah Shakoor (Eastwood High), Josh Owens (Williamwood High), Sam Owens (Williamwood High), Young Leaders of Learning (Williamwood High)